Luka-Timtam/AnchorOS/replit.md

 I prefer simple language and clear explanations.
 I want iterative development, with small, testable changes.
 Please ask before making any major architectural changes or adding new external dependencies.
 Do not make changes to the `database.db` file directly.
 I prefer detailed explanations for complex logic.

 ## System Architecture
-The application is built with Python 3 and Flask, utilizing SQLite via SQLAlchemy for data persistence.
+The application is built with Python 3 and Flask, utilizing **Supabase** (PostgreSQL) via REST API for data persistence.
 Server-rendered HTML templates (Jinja2) are styled with Tailwind CSS (CDN) for a modern, responsive UI.
 Chart.js is integrated for dynamic dashboard visualizations and comprehensive analytics.

+**Database Migration (December 2025):**
+- Migrated from SQLAlchemy/SQLite to Supabase REST API
+- All database operations use `db_supabase.py` module with `SupabaseModel` base class
+- Environment variables: `SUPABASE_URL` and `SUPABASE_ANON_KEY` required
+- Legacy `models.py` retained for reference but not used in production

 **Key Features:**
 *   **Authentication:** Single-password login with session persistence.